irawoodring/343/c-lectures/PITCHME.md

 A program written in C is some executable code (usually) linked to other libraries.

-These libraries are usually pieces of code written by a community of advanced programmers, and provide facilities such as I/O, memory management, etc.
+These libraries are often pieces of code written by a community of advanced programmers, and provide facilities such as I/O, memory management, etc.

-Usually these libraries have been in development for many years, are very robust, efficient, and secure code.
+Likely, these libraries have been in development for many years, are very robust, efficient, and secure code.
 We should use them.
+---
 But, we can write libraries as well (and should!).

+C gives us facilities to separate out our code into interface and implementation files.
 ---
 **Compilation**
 ***

-C gives us facilities to separate out our code into interface and implementation files.

 Interface files describe data types, functions, etc. that may be used in a library.
 The do not usually provide the implementation.
 Interface files are \*.h files.